rsksmart/rsk-cli/README.md

 All Thirdweb commands support the following options:

 - `--api-key <key>`: Provide Thirdweb API key directly (optional, will prompt if not provided)
-- `--private-key <key>`: Provide private key directly (optional, will prompt if not provided)
+- `--wallet <name>`: Use a specific wallet by name (optional, uses current wallet if not specified)
 - `--testnet`: Use Rootstock testnet instead of mainnet

 #### Security Features

-- **Secure Storage**: API keys and private keys are stored encrypted in the `rootstock-wallet.json` file
+- **Secure Wallet Integration**: All commands use the same encrypted wallet system as other commands
+- **No Private Key Exposure**: Private keys are never required as command-line parameters
+- **Password Protection**: Wallet access requires your password for decryption
 - **Input Validation**: All inputs are validated to ensure they meet the required format
-- **Error Handling**: Comprehensive error handling with helpful error messages
+- **Comprehensive Error Handling**: Detailed error messages with helpful troubleshooting steps
 - **Network Confirmation**: Clear indication of which network (mainnet/testnet) is being used

+#### Error Handling

+The Thirdweb commands now include comprehensive error handling with specific messages for common issues:

+- **Network Detection Failures**: Clear guidance for connectivity issues
+- **Wallet Management**: Helpful messages for wallet creation and management
+- **Contract Issues**: Specific error messages for contract-related problems
+- **Authorization Errors**: Clear guidance for permission-related issues
+- **Balance and Gas Issues**: Helpful messages for insufficient funds

 #### Getting Help